awsdocs/aws-appconfig-user-guide/doc_source/appconfig-retrieving-the-configuration.md

 # Step 6: Retrieving the configuration<a name="appconfig-retrieving-the-configuration"></a>

-Your application retrieves configuration data by first establishing a configuration session using the [StartConfigurationSession](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_StartConfigurationSession.html) API action\.
+Your application retrieves configuration data by first establishing a configuration session using the [StartConfigurationSession](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_StartConfigurationSession.html) API operation\.
 Your session's client then makes periodic calls to [GetLatestConfiguration](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_GetLatestConfiguration.html) to check for and retrieve the latest data available\.

 When calling `StartConfigurationSession`, your code sends the following information:
 + Identifiers \(ID or name\) of an AWS AppConfig application, environment, and configuration profile that the session tracks\.